 Should food or liquids be spilled on Giani, its polymers lock them out for easy removal.

 If your counter's seam is a thin line, like a scratch, then Giani granite will cover and hide it.
 If your seam is a fairly wide gap, fill it in with a good wood patch.
-Let the patch dry and sand it smooth until it's even with the rest of your counter.
+Let the patch dry and sand it until smooth and even with the rest of your counter.
 Wipe away any sanded material and then follow the standard Giani process.
 Soon, you'll have a seamless, beautiful Giani countertop!

 Yes.
 We recommend using another shade of our Giani Mineral Paints for best performance.